Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1013.
 Tribal Employment Rights Office; Director.

-There is hereby established as an agency of the Mille Lacs Band of Ojibwe government the Tribal Employment Rights Office (also known as “TERO”).
-The Director of the TERO shall be an employee of the TERO under the direct supervision of the TERO Commission and shall have the powers and duties prescribed in § 1014 of this subchapter.
+There is hereby established the Tribal Employment Rights Office as an agency of Band government.
+The TERO Director shall be an employee of TERO under the direct supervision of the TERO Commission and shall have the powers and duties prescribed in § 1014 of this chapter.

 Historical and Statutory Notes